 According to the North American Housing Affordability Index (HAI) issued by Oxford Economics, affordability has deteriorated across North America.
 However, Toronto and Vancouver real estate were in a class of their own.
 Last month, the benchmark price for detached homes in Vancouver increased by 13.7% year over year, hitting 1.6 million Canadian dollars.
 Over the same period, the average selling price for detached homes in the Toronto region increased by 23.1%, and a composite price that includes all types of property surpassed one million dollars.

 Now that the epidemic is approaching its end, pandemic-motivated purchases are less of a factor driving demand.
-There has been an increase in the number of house sales in most of Ottawa’s neighborhoods.
-The second quarter of 2021 saw Ottawa home prices continue to rise, especially in the detached market.
+There has been an increase in the number of houses for sale in Ottawa’s neighbourhoods.
+The second quarter of 2021 saw housing prices Ottawa continue to rise, especially in the detached market.
 Many industry professionals attribute the increase in sales to local quality of life and the resiliency of local economies.
 Realtors expect a busy fall in Ottawa with an influx of more inventory coming to the market.

 Interested in buying a house?
 Browse through our listings of houses for sale or talk to one of our expert realtors today.